Greater-London-Authority/Population_projection_D3_dashboard_beta/README.md

 # Population-projection-D3-dashboard-beta
 ---
 ## Overview
 This project is a dashboard that visualises population projection data.
-The dashboard includes a sidebar with navigation links and a dropdown menu to select different datasets.
-The visualisation is created using D3.js.
+The dashboard is a work in progress with new features under development.
+The visualisations are created using D3.js and Plotly.js.

 ## Current Folder Structure
 ```